cloudbytestorage/touchstone/tt/elastistor/README.md

 ### elastistor

-- is a category under tt sub project of touchstone
+- is a namespace under tt sub project of touchstone
 - elastistor is a Freebsd 9.3 OS
   - The versions will vary.
   - However touchstone project shall ensure an effective means for taking care of versions.